Jeff Brown (ice hockey, born 1966): Toronto Maple Leafs

 After playing three games with the Toronto Maple Leafs following his trade from the Carolina Hurricanes, the shin injury that Brown suffered while playing with the Hurricanes was not healing very well, and Brown began experiencing severe chills and became very ill.
 He asked Toronto trainers if he could go home, but trainers Chris Broadhurst and Brent Smith spotted something wrong with the scar on his leg.
 Its inflammation appeared to be spreading to other parts of the body.
 Broadhurst and Smith insisted that Brown see a doctor, but by the time he got there, he was already in shock.
 Unsure what was wrong, the trainers then rushed him to the hospital, where doctors performed emergency surgery.
 They found a potentially deadly virus related to the flesh-eating bacteria that had entered the infected area of Brown's leg.
 The surgery saved Brown's life, and he returned to action for Toronto's February 4, 1998, game against the St. Louis Blues.
 Brown would appear in 19 games with the Maple Leafs during the 1997–98 season, scoring a goal and nine points.
 The Leafs traded Brown to the Washington Capitals for Sylvain Cote on March 24, 1998.

 Washington Capitals

 Brown finished the 1997–98 season with the Capitals, earning six assists in nine games with the club, as Washington reached the playoffs.
 In the post-season, Brown was limited to two games due to headaches, as he earned two assists.
-The Capitals reached the 1998 Stanley Cup Finals, losing to the Detroit Red Wings.
+The Capitals reached the 1998 Stanley Cup Final, losing to the Detroit Red Wings.
 After the season, Brown became a free agent but retired from playing after he was unable to find a new team to sign with.